blackboard/anthologydevdocs/docs/blackboard/uef/Start Developing for UEF/04-authenticating-to-uef.md

 );
 ```

-You also need to register an Event Listener for messages, which will allow you to listen for the initial syncronization message from Ultra.
+You also need to register an Event Listener for messages, which will allow you to listen for the initial synchronization message from Ultra.
 The listener can be defined like this:

 ```javascript
 addEventListener("message", (incomingMessage) => {